AdaCore/spark2014/docs/lrm/source/subprograms.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 6.1.5 SS subprogram with explicit Depends and implicit Global has the unique global aspect that is consistent with the Depends aspect.
+      :Trace Unit: FA 6.1.5 SS subprogram with explicit Depends and implicit Global has the unique global aspect that is consistent with the Depends aspect.